codersupra/H2-VQE/README.md

 ## Methods:
   ### 1. Photonic Quantum Processor (Custom Ansatz)

+      Electronic structure problem defined via PySCFDriver using the STO-3G basis and a frozen-core approximation.

+      Mapping: Jordan-Wigner transformation to convert fermionic operators to qubit operators.

+      Ansatz: Custom photonic-inspired circuit with parameterized gates and entangling blocks.

+      Optimizer: COBYLA (classical optimizer from SciPy's minimize method).

+      Estimator: StatevectorEstimator from Qiskit Primitives for expectation value calculation.
+  ### 2. Real Amplitude Ansatz (Superconducting Qubits)

+      Electronic Structure Problem: Defined using the PySCFDriver with the STO-3G basis set and a frozen-core approximation to reduce the active space and improve computational efficiency.

+      Mapping Scheme: Applied the Jordan-Wigner transformation to convert the second-quantized fermionic Hamiltonian into a qubit-based representation compatible with quantum circuits.

+      Ansatz Design: Employed a custom photonic-inspired ansatz built using Qiskit’s RealAmplitudes template, incorporating parameterized single-qubit rotation gates and entangling CNOT blocks across four qubits to capture electronic correlations.

+      Optimization: Utilized the COBYLA algorithm from SciPy's minimize method to iteratively adjust the ansatz parameters and minimize the expectation value of the Hamiltonian.

+      Estimator: Used Qiskit's StatevectorEstimator to compute expectation values of the Hamiltonian with respect to the variational quantum state, simulating ideal (noiseless) quantum measurement outcomes.
+  ### 3. UCCSD Ansatz (Superconducting Qubits)

+      Electronic structure problem defined via PySCFDriver using the STO-3G basis.

       Mapping: Jordan-Wigner transformation to convert fermionic operators to qubit operators.

       Ansatz: UCCSD with Hartree-Fock initial state.